Love's Dying Wish

 Love's Dying Wish is the second full-length studio album by Tony Harnell led heavy metal band Starbreaker, released on August 1, 2008.
 It is the follow-up to their self-titled debut album from 2005.

 The line-up on this album is the same except Jonni Lightfoot who replaced Fabrizio Grossi on bass.
 Tony Harnell has stated in an interview that "the album is a lot more aggressive than the first one".

+Grigoris Chronis of Metal Temple Magazine rated the album a 6 out of 10.
+He wrote: You can tell from both the production and the performance that you're dealing with a CD of this season, not some 'comeback' tribute.”